trazfr/alarm/README.md

 - Internationalization.
 For now this is in French :)
 - Unittest `audio_read_mod.hpp` / `audio_read_mod.cpp`: play with a tracker to add a 1 second file with a single sound
 - Unittest more classes, but I don't want to use GMock as it would need `virtual` in a lot of methods :/
+- Create a Debian package to ease the deployment once the code is stable enough

 Due to an some package delivery: